clboxley24/udacity_disaster_tool/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

+This project creates a database and classification model.
+The classification model is wrapped into a Flask app capable of categorizing disaster messages in 36 categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.